foundry-rs/starknet-foundry/docs/src/appendix/snforge/new.md

 # `snforge new`

-Create a new Starknet Foundry project at the provided path.
+Create a new StarkNet Foundry project at the provided path that should either be empty or not exist.

 ## `<PATH>`